z-shell/community/docs/STYLEGUIDE.md

 ### Syntax `[[ a = b ]] && c`

-This syntax should be avoided.
-Use a normal `if` instead
+If the line respect the maximum length (120).
+You can use this syntax.
+Otherwise use a normal `if` instead

 #### Example